corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/notary/ha-notary-service-setup.md

 - notary
 - service
 - setup
-title: Corda: Enterprise Edition  HA notary service set-up
+title: Corda Enterprise HA notary service set-up
 weight: 110
 ---

-# Corda: Enterprise Edition  HA notary service set-up
+# Corda Enterprise HA notary service set-up

-The Corda: Enterprise Edition  notary service can be configured in high-availability (HA) mode.
-For the Corda: Enterprise Edition  notary service to operate in HA mode, a high-availability database is required.
-See [Corda: Enterprise Edition  notary service overview](ha-notary-service-overview.md) for more information.
+The Corda Enterprise notary service can be configured in high-availability (HA) mode.
+For the Corda Enterprise notary service to operate in HA mode, a high-availability database is required.
+See [Corda Enterprise notary service overview](ha-notary-service-overview.md) for more information.

 Running an HA notary requires the following: